A year ago today, I had this ticket in my hand as I boarded the plane:

 But that’s not me.

-It’s also not that because I have no expectations, I’m living a life without vision.
+It’s also not that because I have no expectations, or that I’m living a life without vision.
 I have a vision for what the organization I lead can become over the next year – but it’s visceral first and to-do listy second.
 And I have a vision for what I think the most essential components of my life are: my relationships, work that is challenging and peaks my curiosity, and exploring things that make me feel alive (like cooking or bringing interesting groups of people together).
 That vision helps me be incredibly open and intuitively make choices without putting up unnecessary barriers.

 Living this year of no expectations has left me with a tremendous sense of gratitude.
 For the things that have happened.
 For how much I have learned.
 And for the amazing group of people who proved my point about having no expectations because any bar I could have set for them would have been a bar set too low.